freeall/progress-stream/README.md

 ### transferred(integer)

-If you want to set how much data have previous been downloaded.
+If you want to set the size of previously downloaded data.
 Useful for a resumed download.

 ## Examples